 If you are currently looking to visit Louisiana and are planning your road trip, or are seeking information on places to visit, there are plenty of places you should have on your bucket list.
-This traditional state offers history, great architecture, plenty of museums and exhibits, as well as natural beauty.
+This traditional state offers a variety of different things for those travelling to visit it; from history, great architecture, museums and exhibits, to areas natural beauty.
 To help you plan your itinerary, below we have selected a few places in Louisiana you should visit on your trip.

 1. New Orleans

 The largest city of Louisiana, New Orleans is famous for its annual Madri Gras festival, but there are plenty of more attractions awaiting.
 Near the Gulf of Mexico and the Mississippi River, the colorful city offers something new and something old for everyone.
 New Orleans is an amazing place for tourists and you will see the African, Mexican, French, and Bourbon influence all through the historic city.
 Once there, you should check out the French Quarter and the National WWII Museum.

 Another city you shouldn’t miss during your trip to Louisiana is the capital city; Baton Rouge.
 The second largest city in the state and houses several great museums.
 It is a great place to visit if you would like to find out more about the old times and explore the modern art this place has to offer.
 Visit the Old Louisiana State Capitol, now a museum, and take the kids for a splash at the Blue Bayou and Dixie Landin’.